tomgrek/zincbase/README.md

 [![DOI](https://zenodo.org/badge/183831265.svg)](https://zenodo.org/badge/latestdoi/183831265)
 [![Documentation Status](https://readthedocs.org/projects/zincbase/badge/?version=latest)](https://zincbase.readthedocs.io/en/latest/?badge=latest)

+# Hello!

+The tech behind parts of Zincbase was acquired.
+This repo is still here for reference, but it is deprecated.

+Fortunately, work still goes on at [ComplexDB](https://github.com/complexdb)!

+## Alright, you still want to continue

 <img src="https://user-images.githubusercontent.com/2245347/57199440-c45daf00-6f33-11e9-91df-1a6a9cae6fb7.png" width="140" alt="Zincbase logo">

 ZincBase is a state of the art knowledge base.
 It does the following: